BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/submitting_jobs.md

 ##### Directives

 We can include sbatch parameter directives after the shebang to specify the parameters we wish to pass to SLURM. sbatch has the same parameters as srun.
-For a list of all sbatch parameters [click here](https://slurm.schedmd.com/sbatch.html)
+For a list of all sbatch parameters <a href="https://slurm.schedmd.com/sbatch.html" target="_blank">click here</a>

 Some example run script directives would be,